mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *QueriesItem) UnSetMitreTags()
 ```

-UnsetMitreTags ensures that no value is present for MitreTags, not even an explicit nil.
+UnSetMitreTags ensures that no value is present for MitreTags, not even an explicit nil.

 <a name="QueriesItem.UnSetSharedUsersAndGroups"></a>
 ### func \(\*QueriesItem\) [UnSetSharedUsersAndGroups](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_queries_items.go#L663>)